konacurrents/SemanticMarkerAPI/README.md

 calls embodied in the following web page code, and is available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.
 In addition apps, like the [Semantic Marker iOS Apple App](https://semanticmarker.org/vision/testflight.html) are in various phases of development, also interacting with the same API's.

+> [!NOTE]
-These messages are then run through the MQTT publish/subscribe system described later.
+> These messages are then run through the MQTT publish/subscribe system described later.

 These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here.
 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)